The U.S. Department of Justice said it’s considering breaking up Google to dismantle the company’s search engine monopoly.

 Google, in a blog post on Wednesday, said the DOJ’s filing called for “radical changes” that were unnecessary.

-“This is the start of a long process and we will respond in detail to the DOJ’s ultimate proposals as we make our case in court next year,” Google said in its post.
+“This is the start of a long process and we will respond in detail to the DOJ’s ultimate proposals as we make our case in court next year,” the company wrote.
 “However, we are concerned the DOJ is already signaling requests that go far beyond the specific legal issues in this case.”

 Shares of Alphabet, Google’s parent company, were down 2.2% a few hours into trading on Wednesday.

-The DOJ’s filing comes after a federal judge in August ruled Google broke antitrust laws in an effort to maintain a monopoly on internet searches.
+The DOJ’s filing came after a federal judge in August ruled Google broke antitrust laws in an effort to maintain its monopoly on Internet searches.

-The DOJ, in its Tuesday filing, said it was also “considering remedies,” like blocking Google from paying Apple to be the default browser on iPhones, that would encourage search competition.
+The DOJ, in its Tuesday filing, said it was also “considering remedies,” like blocking Google from paying Apple to be the default browser on iPhones, that could encourage search competition.